JackZuelke/JackZuelke.github.io/essays/how_software_engineering_will_help_my_future.md

   - Software Engineering
   - Learning
 ---
-## Hopes For Software Engineering
+## Expectations For Software Engineering
+[//]: # "interests in software engineering and what kinds of skills and experiences you hope to develop in future."
 Starting ICS 314, I wasn't quite sure what to expect out of the class, but was excited by the prospect of making fully fledged programs, and what types of skills would be involved that I could learn about.
-The
+My